OberlinExCo/OberlinExCo.github.io/index.md

-## ExCo Course Catalog Summer 2021
+## ExCo Course Catalog Fall 2021

-Our schedule of classes for the Summer semester is now out!
+Our schedule of classes for the Fall semester is now out!

 <a href="/catalog" class="primary-btn about-btn">View the Catalog</a>